 D) Show up at the date and time you chose and stand guard by the trash, recycling and organics recycling bins.
 When people dispose of their items properly, give them kudos and a cool sticker!

-Also, we could always use more volunteers so if you have friends, colleagues, students, teachers, etc. that want to join in the fun please send them my way!
+Also, we could always use more volunteers so if you have friends, colleagues, students, teachers, etc. that want to join in the fun please send them our way!